 Next, most people will typically ask how you got started in that business.
 That's where your story comes in.
 Once again, they don't want the 20-30 minute version.
-This should be just enough information so that they ask questions; so that they ask you to tell them more.
+This should be just enough information to ask questions; so that they ask you to tell them more.

-As I said before, in order to grow your business and your brand, it’s essential that you become an expert at telling your story.
-So, the next inevitable question is, how do you get to be an expert this?
-Or for that matter, an expert at anything?
+As I said before, to grow your business and your brand, you must become an expert at telling your story.
+So, the next inevitable question is, how do you get to be an expert at this?
+Or, for that matter, an expert at anything?

-First you have your compelling story, then you need to deliver it in a way so that people are interested and you and they want to work with you instead of your competitor.
+First, you have your compelling story, then you need to deliver on your promise.
+You want folks to know they made the right choice to work with you instead of your competitor.

 Here Are a Couple of Other Examples

-If you were to say something like, “I’m a real estate investor that helps people that have an unwanted property find a solution that works for them”.
-That is a clear concise statement.
-You can also add this especially if you are looking for private money:
+If you were to say something like, “I’m a real estate investor that helps people that have an unwanted property find a solution that works for them.”
+That is a clear, concise statement.
+You can also add this if you are looking for a private money partner:

-“I also partner with a lot of folks like you that want to earn an above average return on their investment, and they like that their investment is safe and is secured by real estate”.
+“I partner with a lot of folks just like you that want to earn an above-average return on their investment that is safely secured by real estate.”

-Let’s face it; when it comes to real estate investors we are all pretty much alike.
-We buy houses.
-We solve problems.
+Let’s face it; we are all pretty much alike when it comes to real estate investors.
+We buy houses, and we solve problems.
 So how can you stand out from everyone else?
 How can you be memorable?
 That’s where your story comes in.
-That’s where your brand comes into play.
+That is also where your brand comes into play.
 A strong, memorable brand is the secret sauce when it comes to marketing.